ikergarcia1996/Easy-Label-Projection/README.md

 ````
 If you use AWESoME you can provide two additional flags. "remove_awesome_model" will delete the pretrained
 AWESoME model from the output directory after the alignments are generated.
 You can also provide the "awesome_model_path"
-flag to specify the path to a pretrained AWESoME model, we will use this models instead of training a new one.
+flag to specify the path to a pretrained AWESoME model, we will use this model instead of training a new one.
 ````commandline
 --remove_awesome_model
 --awesome_model_path /path/to/awesome_model_dir